jmctsai/react-blog-tutorial/README.md

 # Getting Started with Create React App

-This project was done following the Full React Tutorial by The Net Ninja
+This project was done to learn the basics of React including components, hooks, props following the Full React Tutorial by The Net Ninja

 ## Available Scripts